 The main source of the pathogen(s) of concern is the raw milk.
-The primary production control measures implemented for raw milk production, collection and transport determine the initial level of pathogens that may be present in the raw milk to be used for processing.
+The primary production control measures implemented for raw milk production, collection and transport should result in no detectable pathogens being present in the raw milk to be used for processing.
+This does not, however, equate to an initial level of zero and levels below the limit of detection should be assumed (<0.04 cfu per gram).